eigerco/polka-storage/docs/src/getting-started/demo-file-prove.md

 # Proving a file

 To store the file according to the protocol, Storage Provider has to assign it to a sector, pre-commit and then prove it!
-That's a lot of things, but this is handled automatically, behind the scenes when the file is eventually [published](../storage-provider-cli/client/index.md#publish-deal).
+That's a lot of steps, but this is handled automatically, behind the scenes by the [pipeline](../architecture/polka-storage-provider-server.md#sealing-pipeline), then the file is eventually [published](../storage-provider-cli/client/index.md#publish-deal).
 Here are excerpts from Storage Provider Node after executing the [store a file scenario](./demo-file-store.md):

 ```log